Skip to main content

 Engineering Statics: Open and Interactive

-In three dimensions, it is usually not convenient to find the moment arm and use equation (4.2.1), so instead we will use the vector cross product, which is easier to apply but less intuitive.
+In three dimensions, it is usually not convenient to use geometry to find the moment arm for equation (4.1.1), so instead we will use the vector cross product method, which is easier to apply but less intuitive.

 The mathematics of cross products was discussed in Section 2.8, and equation (2.8.1) provides one method to calculate a moment cross products